micro-manager/micro-manager.github.io/_pages/SmarActHCU-3D.md

 </tr>
 </table>

-{% include Note text="In order to enable RS232 communication with the controller, the user must request from SmarAct a new firmware for the corresponding controller (*Ua.fmw) and upload it using the manufacturer's tool. " %}
+{% include notice icon="info" content="In order to enable RS232 communication with the controller, the user must request from SmarAct a new firmware for the corresponding controller (*Ua.fmw) and upload it using the manufacturer's tool. " %}

 This adapter has been written to communicate with a HCU-3D controller from SmarAct using the manufacturer SCU (simple control unit) RS232